Three Things Tesla Must Deliver For The Model 3 To Succeed

 In addition to a pleasant user experience, Tesla must deliver the Model 3 on time and at the announced $US35,000 price point.
 One of the Model 3’s assumed competitive advantages is the perception that you’ll be getting a Tesla for the price of a Leaf.
 If the cost of the Model 3 creeps up, it starts to look like a downsized Model S.

 The main challenge for an affordable Model 3 is the potential cost of its battery packs.
 However, that’s where the company’s new gigafactories would come into play, John Voelcker, senior editor for Green Car Reports, told CNET.
-According to Voelcker, without the new gigafactories, not only would Tesla struggle to hit the $US35,000 price point, it would not even be able to come close to making enough batteries for the Model 3 to hit production targets.
+According to Voelcker, without the new gigafactories, not only will Tesla struggle to hit the $US35,000 price point, it won’t even be able to come close to making enough batteries for the Model 3 to hit production targets.

 Business Insider Emails & Alerts